katoid/angular-grid-layout/README.md

 - [ ] Check grid compact horizontal algorithm, estrange behaviour when overflowing, also in react-grid-layout.
 - [ ] Add all other resize options (now is only available 'se-resize').
 - [ ] Auto Scroll down if container is scrollable when dragging a grid item.

+**IMPORTANT**: These features would be done in the near future.
+If any lib user needs them earlier, we encourage you to contribute to this project and speed up the process!
+To do so, please:

+1. Open an issue mentioning one of these features.
+2. Explain your thoughts on how to implement it & we will discuss the possible solutions.
+3. Do a Merge Request when the feature is done and tested.